Here are the most important terms to know when using Unito

 Bot account: This is a shared account designated as the source of all flow changes in a specific tool.
+These are often created to avoid confusion for active users while they use their tools.
 Setting up a bot account means notifications for synced changes won't come from whoever controls the Unito account.

-Inactive user: A tool user who hasn't interacted with items that are part of your workflows in the last 30 days.
+Inactive user: A tool user who has not interacted with synced work items that are part of your workflows within the last 30 days.

 Rule: An optional setting, condition, or filter that can include or exclude specific work items from syncing in a specific flow.
 For instance, you could create a rule so that only labelled Trello cards are synced to matching Asana tasks.

 Triggers and Actions: These are the two elements to every rule.
 A trigger is the part that kickstarts the rule, while the action is what actually happens.
 So if, for example, you build a rule that only syncs Trello cards with a specific label, the label is the trigger, while syncing those cards is the action.